 —Tony Bechara, 2001

-Bechara’s technical process was also shaped by his first encounter with the mosaics of Ravenna, Italy—an experience that inspired both his orthogonal grid and his precise, methodical approach to painting.
-For Bechara, this technique encapsulated his interests in art history, the interplay of past and present, and a visual language rooted in pixelation—that he developed well before the digital age—offering a prophetic vocabulary that embraced diversity and inclusion in a single gesture.
+Bechara’s compositional process was shaped by his first encounter with the 5th- and 6th-century Byzantine mosaics of Ravenna, Italy—an experience that inspired his methodical approach to painting through the use of an orthogonal grid.
+For Bechara, exploring the variations and permutations of a grid became a technique that encapsulated his interests in art history and the interplay between past and present, ultimately forming a visual language rooted in pixelation—a signature expression he developed well before the digital age, offering a prophetic vocabulary ahead of its time.

 Tony Bechara: An Artist of Many Worlds is part of the Museum’s USA250: Life, Liberty, and the Pursuit of Happiness, a year-long program organized in response to the United States’ semiquincentennial in 2026.
-The USA250 exhibition series that includes Bechara’s presentation reflects on the nation’s history and founding values, examines our present moment, and imagines new ways of moving forward, while acknowledging the contributions of East End and regional artists to the broader landscape of American art and culture.
-Eliciting a dialogue with the Declaration of Independence’s assertion of “the pursuit of happiness” as one of our inalienable rights, An Artist of Many Worlds proposes that Bechara’s contributions as a Latino/Hispanic artist to American culture and in his own “pursuit of happiness,” produced a language of self-determination—rigorously structured yet colorful and playful, nonetheless allowing for distinct and diverse compositions.
-Bechara’s unifying pictorial strategy of vibrant pixels may be interpreted as an example of the pursuit of happiness by proposing a personal yet prophetic visual model for inclusion and collective possibility, strengthening the broader fabric of American art and culture.
+The USA250 exhibition series—including Bechara’s presentation—reflects on the nation’s history and founding values, examines our present moment, and imagines new ways of moving forward, while acknowledging the contributions of East End and regional artists to the broader landscape of American art and culture.

 Comprising over fifty works, this survey celebrates the accomplished artist’s evolving style across multiple media throughout his sixty-plus year career.
-Archival drawings, artist-made color formulas, photographs, exhibition catalogs, and announcements, will accompany a detailed chronology highlighting Bechara’s illustrious life and career.
-This first-ever career-spanning retrospective of the artist is timed to coincide with the one-year commemoration of Bechara’s passing and will feature an independently published monograph that includes an essay by Domitille d’Orgeval, an interview between Bechara and Hans Ulrich Obrist, a chronology and exhibition history, and a complete plate section.
+Archival drawings, artist-made color formulas, photographs, exhibition catalogs and announcements, will accompany a detailed chronology highlighting Bechara’s illustrious life and career.
+This first-ever career-spanning retrospective of the artist is timed to coincide with the one-year commemoration of Bechara’s passing and will feature an independently published monograph that includes an essay by Domitille d’Orgeval, an interview between Bechara and Hans Ulrich Obrist, a detailed chronology and exhibition history, and a complete plate section.

-Tony Bechara: An Artist of Many Worlds is co-organized by Mónica Ramírez-Montagut, Ph.D., Executive Director, and Kaitlin Halloran, Associate Curator and Publications Manager.
+Tony Bechara: An Artist of Many Worlds is co-organized by Mónica Ramírez-Montagut, Ph.D., Executive Director and Kaitlin Halloran, Associate Curator and Publications Manager.

 Exhibition Support